-₩S organizations offer the three levels of service described above (BLS, ILS, ALS).
+EMS organizations offer the three levels of service, as described in the table above (Basic Life Support, Intermediate Life Support and Advanced Life Support).
 These services are provided in the following ways:

-- Dispatch: Dispatching aid or ambulance services based on an emergency (911) or nonemergency call. - Assess: An on-site assessment of a patient's health condition by trained personnel. - Treat & Refer to Services: A patient is treated on-site and is referred to secondary sites for additional care.
-Secondary sites can include physician care, behavioral health treatment, etc. - Transport to Emergency Department: Transport can be done only by a licensed or verified ambulance services staffed by certified EMS providers.
+- Dispatch: Dispatching aid or ambulance services based on an emergency (911) or non-emergency call. - Assess: An on-site assessment of a patient's health condition by trained personnel. - Treat & refer to services: A patient is treated on-site and is referred to secondary sites for additional care.
+Secondary sites can include physician care, behavioral health treatment, etc. - Transport to emergency department: Transport can be done only by licensed or verified ambulance services staffed by certified EMS providers. - Transport to alternative sites: EMS services can transport patients to alternative sites directly from an emergency scene, or a transport can be scheduled in advance as an interfacility transport if a patient needs to be transported between two health care facilities.

-- Transport to Alternative Sites: EMS services can transport patients to alternative sites directly from an emergency scene, or a transport can be scheduled in advance as an interfacility transport if a patient needs to be transported between two health care facilities. - Alternative sites include behavioral health crisis providers and treatment centers, substance use disorder treatment centers, dialysis centers, or doctor's appointments.
+Alternative sites include behavioral health crisis providers and treatment centers, substance use disorder treatment centers, dialysis centers, or doctor's appointments.